Phantas0s/gocket/README.md

 ## Sponsorship

-Consider [sponsoring my work](https://github.com/sponsors/Phantas0s) if you want to see crunchy little CLIs (and TUIs) all over your system.
+Consider [sponsoring my work](https://github.com/sponsors/Phantas0s) if you want to see new, fresh, and crunchy little CLIs (and TUIs) all over your system.

 ## Shameless Mouseless Plug